Dlloydev/Toggle/README.md

 }
 ```

-From the `PortA_Debouncer_Test` example, the following is the debug print with leading 0's added:
+From the `Port_Debouncer_Test` example, the following is the debug print with leading 0's added:

 ```c++
 In: 00000000 Out: 00000000